hunterx9/flexbooru/README.md

 8. added play button for gif and video
     - gif play btn for saving bandwidth
-    - video play btn that shows preview instead of blank as vid loads A booru client for Android, support [Danbooru](https://github.com/r888888888/danbooru), [Moebooru](https://github.com/moebooru/moebooru), Gelbooru, Sankaku, etc.
+    - video play btn that shows preview instead of blank as vid loads
+Update:
+- refractor changes from main dev change drawer header name from host to booru name -2020 March 23
+- you can add tag blacklist from the image detail when tags are list on bottom sheet on press (-)
+- chain multiple tags from bottom sheet in image detail on press (+) A booru client for Android, support [Danbooru](https://github.com/r888888888/danbooru), [Moebooru](https://github.com/moebooru/moebooru), Gelbooru, Sankaku, etc.

 [![Telegram](https://img.shields.io/badge/chat-Telegram-blue.svg)](https://t.me/flexbooru)